slice-of-thai.com → Thai Desserts

 สาคูไส้หมู

-Odd-looking but delicious, these squishy, translucent white balls are made from an outer casing that starts out life as hard tapioca pellets that are soaked in hot water until they become a workable, opaque paste (although, as you can see, some of the tiny white pellets retain their original shape and give the outer shell texture).
-The paste is worked into a ball and wrapped around a filling of pre-cooked pork, peanuts, onions, sugar, salt, soy sauce, and other ingredients.
-The balls are then briefly boiled or steamed so that the paste becomes translucent and the whole dessert becomes soft and delicious.
+Odd-looking but delicious, these squishy, translucent white balls are made from an outer casing that starts out life as hard sago pellets (some seem to use hard tapioca pellets) that are soaked in hot water until they become a workable, opaque sheet (although, as you can see, some of the tiny white pellets retain their original shape and give the outer shell texture).
+The sheet is worked into a ball and wrapped around a filling of pre-cooked pork, peanuts, onions, sugar, salt, soy sauce, and other ingredients.
+The balls are then briefly boiled or steamed so that the sheet becomes translucent and the whole dessert becomes soft and delicious.
 The balls are topped with fried garlic and served with lettuce or other vegetables.

 ขนมเม็ดขนุน